 Government organizations in those days implemented this approach.

-The second phase of performance management started from the late 1960s and continued till the early 1970s.
+The second phase of performance management started in the late 1960s and continued till the early 1970s.
 The key attribute that defined this phase was that any negative remarks documented in the reports were communicated to the employees.
 The employees could then undertake corrective measures for the same and implement ways to improve work efficiency in the future.

 “It is important to occasionally show employees where they need to improve as people generally respond more strongly to negative events than positive ones, it is vital for managers to learn how and when to give negative feedback.”